altabyte/rails-auth0/README.md

 ## <a name="env-vars"></a>Environmental variables

 Details of the environmental variables used in this app.
-Examples can be seen in [.env.examples](config/.env.example)
+Examples can be seen in [.env.example](.env.example)

-For local testing and development copy [.env.examples](config/.env.example) into the following files:
+For local testing and development copy [.env.example](.env.example) into the following files:

 * .env.development
 * .env.test